dagdagdag83/OAuth-and-SPIFFE-Registration/draft-kasselman-oauth_spiffe.md

 When presented with a SPIFFE ID that is used as a client identifier, the authorization server SHOULD register it as a valid client identifier.
 There are two cases:

 ### Non-redirect flows
-In these flows, the client is intereacting directly with the token endpoint.
+In non-redirect flows, the client is intereacting directly with the token endpoint.
 The authorization server MUST authenticate the client as described in JWT-SVID or X.509-SVID as defined in {{SPIFFE-OAUTH-CLIENT-AUTH}}.
 If the JWT-SVID or X.509-SVID used to authenticate the client was issued by a trusted SPIFFE issuer, and the authentication succeeds, the SPIFFE ID SHOULD be registered as the client identifier (client_id).

 ### Redirect flows
+Redirect flows typically require interaction with the Resource Owner to perform user authentication.
 In redirect flows, another component such as the user agent, interacts with the authorization server and relies on a redirection back to the client.
 Since the client does not interact directly with the authorization server in this initial interaction, it is not in a position to authenticate itself using a JWT-SVID or X.509-SVID.
 The user agent includes a client identifier (the SPIFFE ID) which the authorization server registers as a valid client identifier (client_id) after obtaining additional metadata.
 The metadata may be derived from the SPIFFE ID, or it may be retrieved from a configuration server.
 Details of obtaining the additional metaddata is implementation specific and beyond the scope of this document.
 If ne or more redirection URIs are obtained from another source, it MUST be the same as that presented by the user agent.

 Following the redirect back to the client, the client must authenticate to the authorization server as described in JWT-SVID or X.509-SVID as defined in {{SPIFFE-OAUTH-CLIENT-AUTH}}.
 If the authentication fails, or the SPIFFE ID in the JWT-SVID or X.509-SVID does not match the client identifier, the request should be denied and the authorization server MAY de-register the client identifier used.
 If the authentication succeeds, it confirms that the client was issued a credential by a trusted SPIFFE issuer and the authorization server issues the requested tokens.